-- (ii) The Academy will keep a daily log of all medicines dispensed (Appendix C2) - (iii) Administration will always be recorded and witnessed and countersigned by an
+- (ii) The Academy will keep a daily log of all medicines dispensed (Appendix A2) - (iii) Administration will always be recorded and witnessed and countersigned by an additional member of staff (See Appendix A2) - 6.
+Exceptions - (i) Secondary age pupils who have an inhaler for asthma will keep it in their bag, to be used by themselves

-6. Exceptions

-- (i) Secondary age pupils who have an inhaler for asthma will keep it in their Academy bag, to be used by themselves only as necessary.
-The inhaler must be clearly marked with the pupil's name - (ii) Secondary age pupils who have an Epi Pen for allergic reactions will keep it in their Academy bag clearly labelled with their name.
-This is to be administered by one of the staff named in Section 5. - (iii) Pupils who have a signed Appendix C3 or C4 authorising self-administration
+- only as necessary.
+The inhaler must be clearly marked with the pupil's name - (ii) Secondary age pupils who have an Epi Pen for allergic reactions will keep it in their bag clearly labelled with their name.
+This is to be administered by one of the staff named in Section 5. - (iii) Pupils who have a signed Appendix A3 or A4 authorising self-administration